-POL 203 CIVIL RIGHTS I
+POL 203 CIVIL RIGHTS I Two credit hours

-The development of the American Civil Rights movement from the time of slavery until the mid- twentieth century.
+The development of the American Civil Rights movement from the time of slavery until the mid-twentieth century.
 Early steps toward equal justice under the law.

-POL 204 CIVIL RIGHTS II
+POL 204 CIVIL RIGHTS II Two credit hours